hagnerd/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+This week when learning Express we learned about server side routing, which allows us to react when the user makes specific HTTP request types to URLs that match, and we also learned about Middleware which allows us to customize how we process speific requests.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware in Express allows us to process specific request with customized behavior.
+For instance we might make a middleware to protect specific routes and make sure that a user is logged in first, or we might make a middleware that logs out all requests made to the server.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+In REST architecture a Resource is any sort of data that you would typically perform CRUD operations on.
+For instance in an application you may have a User resource, as well as a Post resource.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+Depending on what operation the user is performing you can return an HTTP status code, as well as JSON data or a server rendered web page.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+When using Express, you can use the Router API to split out your application by resources.
+For instance using our Users, and Posts resources as an example you can split the Users resource into its own Router file and the Posts resource into its own Router file.

 ## Project Setup